forrestowens/forrestowens.github.io/_pages/teaching.md

 author_profile: true
 ---

-I believe that teaching is a vital aspect of being a professor.
+Drawing from my undergraduate liberal arts experience, I believe that teaching is a vital aspect of being a professor.
 My goal as an instructor is to promote a challenging and inclusive environment for all students.
 I take great care to promote critical thinking and advance students' understanding of the course material.
+I emphasize writing and research methods in my courses to ensure students succeed both in the classroom, and in their chosen career field.
+At my future institution I aim to establish a collaborative research group for students to study climate change politics in Africa or related subjects.

 ## Teaching Experience